Is your family in need of food benefits?

 ARRIVAL AND DISMISSAL

-Morning drop off for students will be located in the front of the school.
-Students can enter the building at 8:25 for breakfast.
+ARRIVAL – Morning drop off for students will be located in the front of the school.
+Students can enter the building at 8:35 for breakfast.
 When dropping off your child please use the lane closes to Bush Street, not the bus lane

 If you need to come into the school for any reason, please park your car in the parking lot.
 Thank you for your patience as we create a safe arrival and dismissal procedure for the children.

-Our preschool, Kindergarten and life skills students will exit out the front of the building if they are bus riders.
+Our preschool and Kindergarten students will exit out the front of the building if they are bus riders.

 - If you are picking up a kindergarten or life skills student you will use the front pick up lane.
 Please stay in your car, and your child will be delivered to you.